 Are there people who have run every race?

-The race is organized by a private group of individuals known as the Manhattan 10K Race Committee.
+The race is organized by a private group of individuals known as the Manhattan 10k Race Committee.
 Since the first race in 1978 it has been a volunteer effort and no one gets paid for the work they do organizing the race.
-There are approximately 30 committee members and some have been with the race since year 1.
+There are approximately 30 committee members and some have been with the race since year one.

-We offered a white shirt that's a super soft, high quality cotton, in your choice of long or short sleeve.
+We offered a blue shirt that's a super soft, high quality cotton, in your choice of long or short sleeve.

 Banner Image credit: Dan Parson on Flickr